 The majority (95%) of heritage organisations are taking proactive steps to prevent crime.
 The top security investments made during the past 12 months were CCTV (58%), security guards and patrols (47%), and alarms (44%).

-Faith Kitchen, customer segment director at Ecclesiastical Insurance, said: “As the UK’s leading insurer of Grade I listed buildings, we’re passionate about protecting Britain’s heritage.
-Our research shows heritage organisations are a prime target for criminals and it is concerning to see that graffiti and anti-social behaviour has increased.
+“As the UK’s leading insurer of Grade I listed buildings, we’re passionate about protecting Britain’s heritage.
+Our research shows heritage organisations are a prime target for criminals, and it is concerning to see that graffiti and anti-social behaviour have increased.
 There are a number of measures heritage organisations can take to better secure property and assets, which would ideally be a combination of both physical and electronic protection.
 Reviewing perimeter security arrangements, ensuring entry points are well lit and secured can often offer a good first line of defence against unwanted visitors, while CCTV can act as a visual deterrent for those not wanting to be caught on camera.”

 Ecclesiastical Insurance offers a range of risk management support and guidance to help heritage organisations manage the risks they face.